COSIMA/regional-mom6/docs/angle_calculation.md

 1. Figure out the longitudinal extent of our domain, or periodic range of longitudes.
 For global cases it is len_lon = 360, for our regional cases it is given by the hgrid.
 2. At each ``t``-point on the `hgrid`, we find the four adjacent ``q``-points.
 We adjust each of these longitudes to be in the range of len_lon around the point itself. ({meth}`rotation.modulo_around_point <regional_mom6.rotation.modulo_around_point>`)
 3. We then find the lon_scale, which is the "trigonometric scaling factor converting changes in longitude to equivalent distances in latitudes".
-Whatever that actually means is we add the latitude of all four of these points from part 3 and basically average it and convert to radians.
+What that means is we add the latitude of all four of these points from part 3, average it, and convert to radians.
 We then take the cosine of it.
-As I understand it, it's a conversion of longitude to equivalent latitude distance.
+It's a factor we can use to convert a difference in longitude to equivalent latitude difference.
 4. Then we calculate the angle.
 This is a simple arctan2 so y/x.
     1. The "y" component is the addition of the difference between the diagonals in longitude (adjusted by modulo_around_point in step 3) multiplied by the lon_scale, which is our conversion to latitude.
     2. The "x" component is the same addition of differences in latitude.